sarveshfun/login/README.md

-# project name is login oncce ther from  is submitted  from will get empty
+# project name is login onece the from  is submitted  from will get empty
 The Register User Page is a single-page application built with React.
 It allows users to register by providing their information such as name, email, and password.
 The user data is then submitted to a backend API for processing and storage.

 ## Features